NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 </details>

-Before we implement the record insertion, we implement the [Buffer Layer](../Design/Buffer%20Layer/intro.md) method to update the slotmap and a getter function for the [BlockBuffer class](../Design/Buffer%20Layer/BlockBuffer.md).
+Before we implement the record insertion, we implement the [Buffer Layer](../Design/Buffer%20Layer/intro.md) method to update the slotmap and a getter function for the [BlockBuffer class](../Design/Buffer%20Layer/BlockBuffer.md) to access the private `blockNum` member of the class.

 <details>
 <summary>Buffer/BlockBuffer.cpp</summary>